Nonparametric Bayesian Multi-Treatment Mixture Cure Survival Model with Application in Pediatric Oncology: Discussion

 In previous analyses of the AALL0434 trial, standard prognostic variables such as WBC count, age at diagnosis, and risk status were not found to have notable interactions with treatment arm when evaluated using disease-free survival.
-In our RMST-based evaluation, however, the CATE plots, estimated survival curves, and MBLP analysis all suggest that these predictors play a meaningful role in estimating treatment effects.
-Patients with higher WBC count would preferably be treated with C-MTX over HDMTX or the addition of nelarabine in order to increase expected survival time.
+In our RMST-based evaluation, however, the CATE plots, estimated survival curves, and MBLP analysis all suggest that these predictors could play a meaningful role in estimating treatment effects.
+According to the results, patients with higher WBC count would preferably be treated with C-MTX over HDMTX or the addition of nelarabine in order to increase expected survival time.
 Similarly, older patients derive less benefit from nelarabine, thus refining the earlier observations of \cite{winter2018improved} and \cite{dunsmore2020children}.
-RMST provides a straightforward and clinically interpretable outcomes for difference in survival between groups, which may uncover important prognostic factors overlooked by hazard models \citep{wu2025restricted} Our findings from CATE plots, estimated survival curves, and MBLP analysis underscore the potential for using RMST-based heterogeneity to guide personalized treatment decisions in T-cell ALL.
+RMST provides straightforward and clinically interpretable findings for differences in survival between groups, which may uncover important prognostic factors overlooked by hazard models \citep{wu2025restricted}.
+Our results using CATE plots, estimated survival curves, and MBLP analysis underscore the potential for using RMST-based heterogeneity to guide personalized treatment decisions in T-cell ALL.
+However, the clinical interpretations using the COG AALL0434 trial data with our novel methods should be considered preliminary and exploratory in nature.
+In addition to the trial being the first real-world data used with the methods, there are also some caveats within the trial implementation, including some non-random treatment assignments, and certain risk cohorts not having availability to all randomization choices for the entirety of the study \citep{winter2018improved, dunsmore2020children}.
+However, the covariate-based analysis should be generally valid and this study still portrays the potential benefits of our method for uncovering hidden treatment effect patterns versus standard analyses.

 Identifiability is a concern if there is a focus on accurately estimating the cure probabilities.
 In this paper, our focus was on estimating the treatment effects in terms of overall survival probabilities and RMSTs, and thus, we did not focus on identifying the cure probabilities uniquely.
 There are works establishing the required identifiability conditions \citep{hanin2014identifiability,patilea2020general}.
 It is possible to incorporate some of these conditions into our proposed non-parametric mixture-cure model as a future work.